georgu28/Sonemote_Project/README.md

-# FaceTune - Emotion-Based Music Player
+# Sonemote - Emotion-Based Music Player

 Real-time emotion detection from your webcam that automatically plays music matching your emotions.